dogmax/ShardCap/readme.md

 # ShardCap for WoW version 1.12
-Automatically deletes soul shards above a certain amount (default 5).
+Automatically delete soul shards above a certain amount (default 28).

-Incredibly simple and lightweight addon that manages your soulshards for you.
+Change cap to 5: /shardcap 5
+Change cap to 128: /shardcap 128

-Deletes excess soulshards AFTER you exit combat.
+Deletes excess soulshards when you exit combat.

+Deletes from your backpack first, then 2nd bag, then 3rd bag, and so on.
+This way you always have your shards in your last bag (where most people put their soul bag).

 ## Install
 Unzip, move the "ShardCap" folder into the addons folder.

-# How do I change the shard cap?
-Change the first line in "ShardCap.lua".
-Relaunch game or type: /console reloadui

-### What??
-I don't understand:
-Open the "ShardCap.lua" in e.g. Notepad and change:

-    shardcap=5;

-...
-To anything you want.
-For example:

-    shardcap=10;

-or

-    shardcap=2;

-Then save the file.
-Then reload the game or type this in the chat, in-game: /console reloadui